ojas-sethi/expense-tracker/README.md

 # Simple Expense Tracker with React
-Hello.
 This is an expense tracker made with ReactJS.
 This is a very simple application that uses the basics of ReactJS, including (but not limited to):
  - Division of components
  - Stateful and Stateless components
  - Rendering lists